imallona/rock_roi_paper/08_leukemia_cell_lines/README.md

 config.yaml: used for running rock_roi_method (see https://github.com/imallona/rock_roi_method)

 qmd: files for analysis of count tables and generation of plots
-workflow: workflow used for analysis of the leukemia cell line dataset
+bwa_aln_full_fastq_file: workflow used for detection of fusions in TSO data

 Instructions on how to run the workflow can be found in the README of the folder 07_leukemia_patient of the same repository.